pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~Sit back and contemplate your texts~~
 - ~~__I WILL__ Maybe transition the beginner text to literally repeating a single word or phrase?~~
 - ~~Change beginner to single words, verbs in strings~~

-- Change advanced to "Mountaineering" and see how it feels to type it in (will need to clean up the text etc.)
+- ~~__IT FEELS QUITE GOOD__ Change advanced to "Hill" and see how it feels to type it in (will need to clean up the text etc.)~~

 - Add SFX
+- Consider the feedback around mistyping and around when the game is autopiloting (boulder rolling back down the hill)
+- Show to J+M and Rilla

 # Prometheus